Missile-Wars-Revival/middle-earth/DOC.md

 ```
 `Echo` is a type that exists purely for testing and healthcheck purposes.
 As of `6b455ce` on backend, there is working inmplementation that will return a duplicate of any `Echo`s it receives. `Echo` has no purpose for gameplay.

+## Server -> Client

+### MissileGroup

+Only one field, an array of `Missile`s, passed in as the sole argument to the contructor.
+Sent to the client in response to receiving a `FetchMissiles` message.

+## Client -> Server

+### FetchMissiles

+`FetchMissiles` has no fields, but still must be instantiated via `new FetchMissiles()` syntax.
+It is simply a request to the server to send missile data.

 ## Serde functions

 These are the functions providing serde (serialize/deserialize) functionality for easier transmission of data between clients and the server.